 Choose Your Hot Sauce

 There are many hot sauce options available.
-Tabasco is always a favorite for spicy drinks, and it is one of the more popular options for the Michelada.
-Of course, there are other hot sauces available.
+Tabasco is always a favorite for spicy drinks, and it is one of the more popular options for the michelada.

-Cholula is a personal favorite because it has less of that vinegar bitterness that is a signature of Tabasco.
+Cholula is a great choice as well.
+It has less of that vinegar bitterness that is a signature of Tabasco.
 Give either the Original Cholula or their Chili Garlic a try in this drink (or any that call for hot sauce).
-It creates a drink with better balance and more flavor without that vinegar pinch of Tabasco.
+You might find the drink has a better balance and more flavor.

-Beware of the Super Spicy Sauces.
-There are some habanero sauces around as well, and it's best to be cautious about using any of these "kick ass" hot sauces.
+Beware of super spicy sauces.
+There are some hot sauces that take the spice to an extreme and it's best to be cautious about using any of these "kick ass" hot sauces to create spicy cocktails.
 They may be great for tacos, but it is very easy to burn drinks and make them undrinkable.
 What's the point of that?

-Less Is More.
-Start slowly with your hot sauce, no matter which you choose.
-Just a few dashes will have a big impact on your Michelada.
-You can always add more if you feel it needs it, though be sure to stir properly with each addition.
+Less is definitely more when it comes to the hot sauce!
+No matter which you choose, start slowly.
+Just a few dashes will have a big impact on your michelada.
+You can always add more if you feel it needs it, just be sure to stir properly with each addition.

-Choose a good soy sauce to improve your Michelada, and the best options are not next to the ramen noodles at the average grocer.
-Instead, take a trip to the international market and explore their options.
-Also, many people have caught on to the Maggi Seasoning craze, and that is a great substitute for soy in both cooking and drinks.
+- Choose a good soy sauce to improve your michelada; the best options are not next to the ramen noodles at the average grocer.
+Instead, take a trip to an international food market and explore their options.